Regulation Jollity

 Something’s come and left me rheumy.

-How can I declare my love undyingly,
+How can I accept your love undyingly,

 When dying is precisely how I feel ?